 CUTTING DOWN – TIPS TO STAY ON TRACK

-Tips for drinking within the guidelines
+Tips for drinking less

 When you’re drinking, the best method is to go SLOW.